 - Not providing proper treatment.
 Doctors can commit medical malpractice if they fail to administer appropriate medical treatment.
 Prescribing the wrong medication or dosage, administering anesthesia improperly, or performing surgery on the wrong body part are some ways that physicians are negligent and cause their patients harm.

 - Not warning of risks.
 Another way that a medical care provider can commit malpractice is by failing to warn a patient of the risks of a procedure or treatment and obtaining their consent before they undergo medical care.

 Medical malpractice cases are very challenging to prove.
 You must follow special laws when pursuing your right to compensation, such as applying to the New Mexico Medical Review Commission before filing your lawsuit.
 In addition, a medical malpractice case can be harder to settle out of court because of the high value of the claim and the physician’s concerns about their medical license and medical malpractice insurance costs.

 Do you believe that you were the victim of medical malpractice?
-Our experienced personal injury attorneys will collect the evidence you need to win your case and will aggressively fight for the compensation you deserve.
+Our experienced personal injury attorneys in Roswell will collect the evidence you need to win your case and will aggressively fight for the compensation you deserve.
 Start a live chat to schedule a free consultation to learn about your options.